deficollective/defiscan/src/content/protocols/venus-protocol.md

 > Accessibility score: Medium

 ## Conclusion
-The Venus protocol achieves High centralization risk scores for its *Upgradeability*, *Chain* and *Exit Window* dimensions.
-Due to the High centralization risk of the Binance Smart Chain, it ranks Stage 0.
+The Venus protocol achieves _High_ centralization risk scores for its *Upgradeability*, *Chain* and *Exit Window* dimensions.
+It also scores _Medium_ centralization risk for its _Accessibility_ and _Autonomy_ dimensions.
+It thus ranks **Stage 0**.

-The protocol could reach Stage 1 by deploying on a chain of stage 1.
+The protocol could reach Stage 1 by integrating a security council or increasing its exit window to 7 days for upgrades that may lead to _loss of user funds_.

 The project additionally could advance to Stage 2 if
 1) multiple different user interfaces existed